-A 2018 study by WalletHub found that, collectively, residents of Illinois face the highest tax burden in the entire country.
+Residents of Illinois face one of the highest tax burdens in the country.
 Whether you are running a small business or trying to protect your personal finances, the last thing you want to do is to pay more in taxes than you actually owe under state and federal law.
 And while you may think a legal professional isn’t worth the added expense, it may save you in the long haul.

 Here is an overview of the some common (legal) things you may be able to do to lower your tax bill.

 - Tax Write-offs: In most cases, the best way to lower a tax bill is to reduce your total taxable income.
 A tax write-off is a legitimate expense that can be deducted from a taxpayer’s total taxable income.
 For an individual, some common tax write-offs include medical expenses and charitable giving.
 For businesses, some common examples include the cost of labor and the cost of business equipment.
 There are several other options for itemized deductions.

 - Tax Exemptions: Tax exemptions are another way in which total taxable income can be reduced.
 Certain income may be ‘exempt’ from being taxed at all.
 The most common example is the child tax exemption (another is the homestead exemption).
 Illinois parents can take a significant exemption for each qualifying (dependent) child.

 - Tax Deferrals: In some cases, taxpayers can delay paying until a future date.
 Deferring taxes is an effective financial strategy for lowering costs.
 Doing so can offer a substantial financial advantage, as income may be taxed at a lower rate in the future or taxes may even be deferred indefinitely.